 Tableau data in use: How to compute Login frequency

 The modern business has a lot of touch points with its customers and the environment it operates in.
-All this point of interaction leaves some trails which can tell a story on the health of business to customers relations.
-This could be buried in different data sources ranging from social interaction data, point of sale data, supply chain data, finance data, marketing data or even log in data from various data monetization projects.
+All these point of interactions leave some trails which can tell a story on the health of business to customers relations.
+This could be buried in different data sources ranging from social interaction data, point of sale data, supply chain data, finance data, marketing data or even log in data from various data monetization platforms.

 Our focus in this article is exploring a simple technique of computing login frequency.
 We’re assuming the position of IT manager of ‘Brand X’, which has recently launched a portal from which different subscribers can consume various industry metrics through a uniquely assigned login credentials.

 As the person in charge of this portfolio, I would like to understand how frequently my clients use the portal, with a broad understanding of the metrics at different categories like Segment.
-This could help me understand whether the portal is delivering the projected numbers at the start of the project.
+This will help me understand whether the portal is delivering the projected numbers at the beginning of the project.

-Using Superstores data set, my target columns for this article is ‘Order Date’ now renamed ‘Log in Date’, ‘Customer ID’ and ‘Segment’.
+Using Superstores data set, my target columns for this article are ‘Order Date’ now renamed ‘Log in Date’, ‘Customer ID’ and ‘Segment’.
 Where ‘Customer ID’ is a unique identifier for each customer.

 Connect Superstores data set to the Tableau app and follow the guideline below.